MoonLiightz/stream/README.md

 # Stream repository

 I've decided to document anything regarding [the stream](#the-stream) in english.
 On the one hand to improve my english skills overall and on the other hand to allow non german speaking people to unterstand what am I doing on stream and on this repository.
-[The stream](#the-stream) will for the time being not be in englisch (sorry mates).
+[The stream](#the-stream) will for the time being not be in englisch (sorry guys).

 Feel free to "pull request" changes if for typos, my bad english skills, ideas (**PLEASE DO THAT 😁**) or other things like suggestions for the stream or this repo.
+Feel free to add yourself to the [contributors list](#-contributors).

 ## "The stream"

 I think I have to define what "the stream" means.
 Over the past 4 1/2 years I've mostly been streaming Rocket League (and will continue to stream it in the future too) **but** this repository and the [todos](#todos) will only for tech like streams, not for gaming streams.

-Most of the streams will be made with my [hackintosh](#hackintosh)
+Most of the streams will be made with my [hackintosh](#-hackintosh)

-## Social links
+## 🔗 Social links

 -   [Twitch](https://www.twitch.tv/curi0sDE)
 -   [Twitter](https://www.twitter.com/curi0sDE)